agik20/californiahousingprices/README.md

-# californiahousingprices

-# 🏡 California Housing Prices – Machine Learning Project
+# California Housing Prices – Machine Learning Project

 This repository contains an exploratory data analysis (EDA) and machine learning implementation on the **California Housing Prices dataset**.
 The dataset originates from the 1990 California census and is famously used in *Hands-On Machine Learning with Scikit-Learn and TensorFlow* by Aurélien Géron.